toolboc/Cloud-Powered-App-Development-Curriculum/Day3/Homework/README.md

 Today you have learned about the exciting world of the Internet of Things.
 Now it is your turn to create a compelling IoT solution!

-  At minimum, your ida should have:
+  At minimum, your idea should have:

 1. A clear purpose
 2. Compelling description